Stonehagen/social-network-backend/README.md

 ```bash
 npm devstart
 ```
-Runs the app in the development mode.\
+Runs the server in the development mode at http://localhost:3000
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The Server will reload when you make changes.
 You may also see any lint errors in the console.

 ## Usage